xngwu1995/MP7_HBase_Template/README.md

 We've provided you the template in `src/main/java/edu/illinois/storm/WordCountStoreMapper.java`.
 To make it clear, in the auto-grader, we retrieve your answer from Redis by executing script equivalent to:

-    # for example, we want to check your count for word "hello"
+    # for example, we want to check your count for word "apple"
-    HGET partAWordCount hello
+    redis-cli -a uiuc_cs498_mp4 HGET partAWordCount apple

 You may find the hashes name for the other parts in their template topology yaml files we provide.